ngs-doo/TemplaterExamples/Intermediate/QuestionnairePlugin/Readme.md

 #### Custom tag parser

-Since v2.7.0 Templater allows for tag regex customization.
+Templater allows for tag regex customization.
 Default tag regex includes only few special characters so if we want to expand (or restrict) a format of the tag we can provide a new format during setup.
 Here a format of char or dot is used.

 #### Letter splitting